-The pilot, whose name has not been released, and SGS employee Simeon Anugwom, were both rescued following the helicopter crash, and then taken to University of Texas Medical Branch (UTMB) for treatment.
+The pilot, whose name has not been released, and SGS employee Simeon Anugwom, were both rescued following the helicopter crash and then taken to the University of Texas Medical Branch (UTMB) for treatment.
 On Tuesday, February 7, 2017, both Anugwom and the pilot remained at UTMB, with Republic Helicopter saying that the “outlook remains positive.”

 SGS Employee Killed in Texas Helicopter Accident

 The single fatality in the crash was 58-year-old Warren Moore, who had worked as an inspector with SGS for 30 years.
 According to medical examiner’s investigator John Florence, Moore died of multiple blunt force trauma caused when the helicopter crashed.

 Moore’s family spoke of his love of the time he spent offshore.